ali-platform/boxstarter/README.md

 To get started, open Microsoft Store and ensure that all packages are updates.
 This is needed to get the latest version of winget.

-Run these command from a Terminal (Admin).
+Run these command from a Terminal (Admin Powershell).
 Use WinKey-X
 ```
 Invoke-WebRequest -Uri https://github.com/ali-platform/boxstarter/raw/main/.config/dsc/admin.dsc.yaml -OutFile .\admin.dsc.yaml
 winget configure --enable